deveshXm/movie-recommendation-algorithm/README.md

 # Movie Recommendation Algorithm

+I made this Project for MS Engage 22.
+You can access the frontend at [matinee](https://github.com/deveshXm/matinee)

 I have made this project in Jupyter Notebook and I used Cosine similarity algorithm to train model.
 I deployed the Model using Python FastAPI.